amilovanoff/CURTAIL_sgp/architecture/README.md

 ## Scripts or functions
 * model_framework_setup.R: Runs the utils/model_builder.R script to get all attributes from all functions, sort them in the attribute_value.csv file, then construct the other .csv files (described below).
-* function_descriptions.R: Creates a .csv file with the descriptions of the model's functions.
+* script_function_descriptions.R: Creates a .csv file with the descriptions of the model's functions.
 * library_dependencies.R: List and install the set of libraries used at some point in the model.

 ## Files automatically generated